Sudanese conflict in South Kordofan and Blue Nile: October–December

 Mustafa Tambor, spokesman of SLM-Abdul Wahid, announced the killing of 22 Sudanese government troops on Monday, 1 October.
 He said they attacked a government convoy traveling from Ribeige locality in North Kordofan to Al-Aiyd Jaranebi locality, in North Darfur.
 They also seized 16 of the vehicles and burned another nine.

 By 14 October, SRF killed 21 army soldiers and 7 pro-government militias in a battle against government forces in South Kordofan, on October 14.
 Government forces claimed to have captured 1 rebel.

 By the same day, rebels announced that their troops managed to clear the area of Surkum, Blue Nile, and that the government troops suffered heavy losses during the battles.
 SRF troops seized two tanks and two Land Cruiser vehicles from the government.
 Also SRF troops killed seven government troops' elements in the battle, including a lieutenant in South Kordofan.
-Government claimed to have killed 12 rebels, injured another dozen and captured one who were attacking the village of Umm Dehelib, in Kalogi locality.
+Government claimed to have killed 12 rebels, injured another dozen and captured one who were attacking the village of Um Dehilib, in Kalogi locality.

 By the 15th of this month, JEM and SAF forces clashed in the area of Umm Zeifah, South Kordofan, where dozens of government forces were killed, including the force commander.
 The rebels destroyed three army vehicles and seized two another two that were carrying large quantities ammunition and weapons.

 On 18 October, clashes were reported in the area of Abu Delek southeast of El-Fasher.
 63 government troops were killed and dozens injured during the battle, SRF troops seized 19 Land Cruiser vehicles and destroyed eight other vehicles, as well as seizing several light and heavy machine guns and ammunition.
 1 SRF soldier was killed and 3 others were injured.
 After the battle SRF troops were in full control of the area of Abu Delek.

 The Sudan People's Liberation Army-North (SPLA-N) announced killing 6 Sudanese military troops in South Kordofan on 22 October, a Sudanese soldier was also captured and rebels also seized weapons and ammunition from the army vehicles.

 The Sudan People Liberation Movement-North (SPLM-N) announced it killed 30 Sudanese government troops and injured another 25, in East El-Leri, South Kordofan on 31 October when the rebel group attacked and destroyed a camp of government troops and seized their guns and weapons.
 1 SPLM-N soldier was killed during the battle and that another 4 got lightly wounded.

 The Sudan People Liberation Movement-North (SPLM-N) announced to have killed 70 Sudanese government troops and wounded another 150 on 2 November.
 In addition, six SPLM-N soldiers were killed and 16 got injured.
 The clashes occurred in Del Da'ako northeast of Kadugli, South Kordofan.